Anonymousundefined/Backend/README.md

 2. <h3>To-Do App</h3>

 	•	This app demonstrates different API requests for task management.
-	•	Provides a comprehensive view of how to create, read, update, and delete (CRUD) operations in a to-do list app.
+		Provides a comprehensive view of how to create, read, update, and delete (CRUD) operations in a to-do list app.
-	•	Core Features:
+	•	<h4>Core Features:</h4>
-	•	Add, edit, and delete tasks
+	-	Add, edit, and delete tasks
-	•	API-based interactions using RESTful architecture
+	-	API-based interactions using RESTful architecture

 3. <h3>File Upload App</h3>

 	•	Focuses on how to upload images and videos to Cloudinary, a cloud-based media management platform.
-	•	Demonstrates the use of Nodemailer for sending emails, making it a robust solution for handling file uploads and notifications.
+		Demonstrates the use of Nodemailer for sending emails, making it a robust solution for handling file uploads and notifications.
-	•	Core Features:
+	•	<h4>Core Features:</h4>
-	•	Image and video uploads to Cloudinary
+	-	Image and video uploads to Cloudinary
-	•	Sending notifications via Nodemailer
+	-	Sending notifications via Nodemailer

 4. <h3>Blog App</h3>

 	•	This app highlights the concept of references between models, showcasing connectivity between different schemas in a backend architecture.
 	•	Provides a clear example of how to relate data across models such as users and posts.
-	•	Core Features:
+	•	<h4>Core Features:</h4>
-	•	Blog creation with connected user accounts
+	-	Blog creation with connected user accounts
-	•	Reference-based schema relatiionships.
+	-	Reference-based schema relatiionships.